What is a Good Credit Score?

 It’s also important to remember that everyone’s financial and credit situation is different, and there’s no “magic number” to reach when it comes to receiving better loan rates and terms.

-Although each lender has unique rules around making decisions, credit scores from 660 to 724 are generally considered good; 725 to 759 are often considered very good; and 760 and up are considered excellent.
+Although credit scoring models vary, generally, credit scores from 660 to 724 are considered good; 725 to 759 are considered very good; and 760 and up are considered excellent.
 Higher credit scores mean you have demonstrated responsible credit behaviour in the past, which may make potential lenders and creditors more confident about your ability to repay a debt when evaluating your request for credit.

 How Do Your Actions Impact Credit Scores?